 Learn the basic concepts of the PRO.connect SDK and start developing.
 Descriptions of the examples are included in the PRO.connect developer guide.

 PRO.connect reference implementation

 This is a sample code for the standard WEBFLEET order flow and messaging functionality.
 It allows you to develop a customised work order flow for your customers’ team – with minimal effort.

 The OBD.connect SDK enables access to vehicle usage and driving performance data through the TomTom LINK 100.
 The LINK 100 is an OBD-II device that plugs into the vehicle’s diagnostic port, connecting the vehicle to a smartphone via Bluetooth.
 Additionally, customers can view engine performance data in real time and review personal scoring for braking, cornering and acceleration behaviour, as well as trips and odometer information.
 The data can be used to create mobile apps for many purposes, including Usage Based Insurance, leasing, driver behaviour feedback and road assistance.

 To receive access to the WEBFLEET APIs, simply follow the steps below:

 If you are a customer and would like to request an API key, complete the online request form.
-You need to log in to your account to submit your request.
+You need to login to your ‘My Account’ on the TomTom Telematics website to submit your request.
 If you do not have an account yet, you can easily create one.
 In the Category drop-down menu select API key request.